The sun was setting. It was still too early for pinpointing planets and some stargazing.

 Another thing to consider before buying anything is from where the star is actually visible.
 It was a bit sad for a German guy who enthusiastically bought a star for his wife, not realizing it was situated near the Southern Cross, which from Germany is never visible.

-La Serena lies at about 70 kilometers west of Cerro Mamalluca, which is a good base to visit this astronomy center, as well as other tourist attractions in the area, such as the Pisco distillery in Vicuña or the Andacollo Festival in December.
+- La Serena lies at about 70 kilometers west of Cerro Mamalluca, which is a good base to visit this astronomy center.
+La Serena has other tourist attractions in the area, among which the Pisco distillery in Vicuña.